rlivingsus/misc/AllGames.md

 - Cosmic Osmo:
 - Cozy Grove:
 - Crazy Machines; 1.5 Inventors Training; 1.5 New from the Lab; 2:
 - Creaks:
 - Crime O'Clock:
+- Cross Blitz:
 - Crowntrick:
 - Crush the Castle Legacy Collection:
 - Cryostatis:
 - Cube Hero Odyssey:
 - Cult of the Lamb:
+- Cultist Simulator: The Dancer, The Exile, The Ghoul, The Priest:
 - 3) The Curse of Monkey Island:
 - Cursed Treasure 2:
 - The Cycle: Frontier: